 Field Archery is almost another sport in itself.
 I can’t blame you if you’re finding it hard to figure out as a target archer.
 By no means am I an expert, but I have some knowledge to share.

-To be competitive in field archery, the following are what you need to know:
+To be competitive in field archery, you need to master the following five skills:

 - Sight Tape

 - Bow Balance